 Shannon joined the Mary Street Adolescent Program in Adelaide in 2004.
 As part of a dynamic team, she provided intensive therapeutic support to families who have a teenager who has sexually abused or sexually harassed another child or children.
 She continued until the program terminated in 2016.
 During these twelve and a half years Shannon focussed on the children under Guardianship of the Minister who had chronic trauma and abuse backgrounds and young people with Intellectual Disability.
-Shannon now consults with these young people privately from Nada Counselling.
+Shannon now consults with these young people privately from an office in Mawson Lakes.

 While also working with a Nursing Agency for six years Shannon gained experience in a broad range of mental health settings, inpatient and community but predominantly in crisis intervention.
 Shannon was moved by the stigma and injustice that people living with mental illness experience.

 In 2011, Shannon presented at the 37th International Mental Health Nurses Conference on the Gold Coast, Australia.
 She presented her clinical work with a young person from the Mary Street Adolescent Program and gained a Stan Alchin Award for Clinical Excellence.